trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/FilesRecipes.md

 ### `getFilteredAttachmentsForRecord(FilesRecipes.GenericFileType genericFileType,Id recordId)` → `List<ContentVersion>`

 Searches for content version records linked to this record Filtering by a generic file type: image, audio, document etc. Note: This method has a false-positive PMD warning.
-Our Query includes the keyword 'WITH SECURITY_ENFORCED' which prevents this Query from accessing fields and objects that they don't have permission to access.
+Our Query includes the keyword &apos;WITH SECURITY_ENFORCED&apos; which prevents this Query from accessing fields and objects that they don&apos;t have permission to access.
 This is a form of inline CRUD/FLS Check.

 #### Parameters
 |Param|Description|